0xMordecai/Network-programing/Readme.md

 1. Read the contents of the input Markdown file.

-2. Use some Go external libraries to parse Markdown and generate a valid HTML block.
+**2. Use some Go external libraries to parse Markdown and generate a valid HTML block.**

 **3. Wrap the results with an HTML header and footer.**